HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 `KKMCee` and `Pythia8`.
 The process chosen is e<sup>-</sup>e<sup>+</sup> &rarr; <sup>tau</sup>tau<sup>+</sup> (hereafter referred to as _ditaus_) at a centre of mass energy of 91.2 GeV.
 In both cases 10000 will be generated and saved in `ROOT` files in `EDM4hep` format.

 ### Generating ditaus with KKMCee
-As shown in the dedicated section above, event generation with the `KKMCee` is controlled through a configuration file.
+As shown in the [KKMCee section](#kkmcee), event generation with the `KKMCee` is controlled through a configuration file.
 The interface available in `key4hep` allowd a generation of the configuration file through command line switches.
 Starting from the command line switches is therefore always a good option when no confguration file is available.

 `KKMCee` does not have currently the option to save directly the events in `EDM4hep` format.
 In order to get there we need first to generate the events in `HepMC` format.